junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/TransMorph_on_IXI.md

 and acknowledge the source of the IXI data: https://brain-development.org/ixi-dataset/

 - ***Preprocessing:*** The IXI dataset was preprocessed (e.g., skull stripping, affine alignment, and subcortical segmentation) by using [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki).
-The steps for the preprocessing are listed here - <a href="https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/blob/main/PreprocessingMRI.md">Brain MRI preprocessing and subcortical segmentation using FreeSurfer</a>
+The preprocessing steps we used in FreeSurfer are listed here - <a href="https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/blob/main/PreprocessingMRI.md">Brain MRI preprocessing and subcortical segmentation using FreeSurfer</a>
 - ***Download:*** Click on the link to start downloading the pre-processed dataset - [Preprocessed IXI Dataset (Currently Not Available)]()
 - ***Train-Val-Test split:*** There are **576** brain MRI volumes in total.
 We split the dataset into a ratio of **7:1:2**, where **403** for training (`IXI_data/Train/`), **58** for validation (`IXI_data/Val/`), and **115** for testing (`IXI_data/Test/`).
 - ***Atlas image:*** Additionally, there is an atlas MRI volume and the corresponding subcortical segmentation (`IXI_data/altas.pkl`).
 This atlas volume was obtained from [CycleMorph](https://github.com/boahK/MEDIA_CycleMorph).